xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 Software configuration in DM interface - Camera Configuration has set properly as idle state for shutter one "Pre-specimen"
    to be closed.
 There is normally only single shutter cable from Gatan MIB box - shutter 1 connecting to FEI shutter router "CSU" box at one of the channels.
-This is an BNC connctor.
+This is a BNC connctor.
 In our case, it connects to Channel C - *Blanker*.
 Make sure it is the blanker, as the other one on CSU channel "shutter" means below specimen.

 #. large screen of scope is in raised position (large screen is a switch to trigger sending or retracting 5V signal through